Hemmatiali/Algorithmic-Implementations-CSharp.NET8/Algorithmic-Implementations-CSharp.NET8/Algorithms/Searching/README.md

 ### Implementation in C#.NET 8

 You can see the implementation of Ternary Search in C# in code written in the `TernarySearch.cs` class.

+## Jump Search

+### Description

+Jump Search is an efficient search algorithm designed for ordered lists.
+It works by dividing the list into blocks of a fixed size and jumping ahead by these block sizes to find a block that contains the target value.
+Once the appropriate block is found, a linear search is performed within that block.

+### Performance

+- **Time Complexity**: O(√n)
+- **Space Complexity**: O(1)

+Jump Search provides a middle ground between linear search and binary search, offering better performance than linear search with a lower complexity than binary search, making it ideal for large sorted datasets.

+### How It Works

+1. **Initial Setup**: Calculate the optimal block size, typically the square root of the array length.
+2. **Jumping**:
+   - Start at the beginning of the array and jump ahead by the block size until you find a block where the target might be present.
+3. **Linear Search**:
+   - Once the correct block is identified, perform a linear search within the block to locate the target.
+4. **Return the Result**: If the target is found, return its index; otherwise, return -1.

+### Steps and Example

+Let's consider an example where we search for the value 15 in a sorted array: [1, 3, 5, 7, 9, 11, 13, 15, 17, 19].

+1. Initial array: [1, 3, 5, 7, 9, 11, 13, 15, 17, 19]
+   - Calculate the optimal block size: √10 ≈ 3.
+2. Start at index 0:
+   - Value = 1, not 15.
+Jump to index 3.
+   - Value = 7, not 15.
+Jump to index 6.
+   - Value = 13, not 15.
+Jump to index 9.
+3. Since 13 < 15 < 19, perform a linear search between indices 7 and 9.
+   - Value at index 7 = 15.
+Target found at index 7.

+### Advantages

+- **Efficiency**: Faster than linear search, especially for large datasets, while simpler than binary search.
+- **Simplicity**: Easy to implement and understand, making it a good choice when a binary search is not necessary.

+### Limitations

+- **Sorted Data**: Jump Search can only be applied to a sorted list of elements.
+- **Optimal Jump Size**: The efficiency of Jump Search relies on choosing an appropriate block size, which is generally the square root of the array length.

+### Implementation in C#.NET 8

+You can see the implementation of Jump Search in C# in code written in the `JumpSearch.cs` class.